 What are the different volunteer options?

-Volunteers can serve as little as one day to as long as one year, and commitment varies by each opportunity.
+Volunteers can serve as little as one day to as long as one year, and commitment varies with each opportunity.
 Explore our options or contact us for help with matching you with the best opportunity for your availability.

 Questions About CAP Volunteer Corps/AmeriCorps

 How long is the commitment?
 When can I start?

 Members of CAP Volunteers Corps make a minimum commitment of three weeks, up to one year.
 Commitments may be eligible for AmeriCorps benefits and a living allowance (contact us to find out more).
 We encourage volunteers to begin in January or August but do offer flexible start dates for volunteers making a commitment of shorter than a year, or One-Year volunteers who are choosing the Local Living option.

 Volunteering for an extended period of time is a significant sacrifice for many people, but CAP is able to provide several resources to make service more affordable.
 We offer room and board in an intentional volunteer community for all volunteers, as well as travel reimbursement.
 Eligible volunteers and AmeriCorps members may also qualify for health insurance and a bi-weekly living allowance.
 AmeriCorps members are also eligible for an Education Award and may be eligible for student loan forbearance.
 While volunteers are welcome to bring their personal vehicles, CAP provides transportation to and from service sites for volunteers who live in community.
 Contact us for a complete explanation of benefits by service opportunity.

 What do you mean by living in intentional community?

 Living in community means more than simply sharing living space: it is an intentional commitment to sharing together in the Volunteer Corps pillars of Service, Community, and Spirituality.
 Volunteer communities share dinner and devotion several nights a week, and all volunteers are invited to participate.

 What are the volunteer houses like?